microsoft/STL/README.md

 which individual test within the testsuite failed.
 It can sometimes be helpful to run CTest with the `-V` option in order to see the stdout of the tests.

-### llvm-lit
+### stl-lit

-When running the tests directly via the generated `llvm-lit.py` script the result of each test will be printed.
+When running the tests directly via the generated `stl-lit.py` script the result of each test will be printed.
 The format of each result is `{Result Code}: {Testsuite Name} :: {Test Name}:{Configuration Number}`.

 Example: